Cost Segregation Explained (with Examples for Real Estate Investors)

 - 15 years

 This accelerates tax deductions and improves cash flow in the early years.
+The IRS defines recovery periods for different types of property, determining how quickly assets can be depreciated for tax purposes (see IRS Publication 946).

 How Cost Segregation Works

-- Personal property (appliances, fixtures, flooring)
+- Personal property: appliances, fixtures, flooring

-- Land improvements (parking lots, landscaping)
+- Land improvements: parking lots, landscaping

-Example: Cost Segregation in Action
+Real Example: How Cost Segregation Impacts Taxes

 A real estate investor purchases a rental property for $500,000.